animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 <div class="paragraph">

-Use the `@EnableGemfireFunctions` along with the `@GemfireFunction` annotation to enable {data-store-name} Functions definitions implemented as methods on POJOs, as follows:
+Use the `@EnableGemfireFunctions` along with the `@GemfireFunction` annotation to enable GemFire Functions definitions implemented as methods on POJOs, as follows:

 </div>